 - Contributions – Each partner’s stake in the formation and ongoing finances of the business must be clearly laid out.
 How much will each put into the pot?
 What about future obligations?

 - Distributions – How will profits be split between partners?
 Who gets paid first and how much?

 - Ownership – Who gets what if the business is sold?
 What happens if one partner wants to withdraw?
 What about taking on new partners?
 What are the options for buying out another partner?

 - Decision Making – Who gets the last say?
 What about day-to-day management decisions?

-- Disputes – How will disputes be handled?
+- Managing Disputes – How will disputes be handled?
 Is binding arbitration a good option or will things have to go to court?
 Does a ‘silent partner’ have a say in business operations?

-- Critical Developments – What happens if one partner gets sick or dies?
+- Critical Changes and Developments – What happens if one partner gets sick or dies?
 How will the business be evaluated (and what is the split) if a buy-out offer comes in?
 What provisions will be used for retirement?
 Under what circumstances can the partnership agreement be modified, and how?

 These are the most common issues.
-You should see immediately one of the downsides of a partnership – a substantial difference of opinion between partners.
+You should see immediately one of the downsides of a Partnership – a substantial difference of opinion between partners.
 What starts out as a wonderful relationship can change into a phenomenal burden over time and under the stress of doing business.